 Should an exposure incident occur, contact Environmental Health and Safety at extension 5507 or Public Safety at extension 5555.
-Immediately contact Public Safety for any life threatening emergencies.
+Contact Public Safety for any life threatening emergencies.

-An immediately available confidential medical evaluation and follow-up will be conducted by a licensed health care professional.
+Confidential medical evaluation and follow-up by a licensed health care professional will be arranged by EHSO and department head.